JiaJiaJiang/js-obj-rpc/README.md

 * data : one of the following data.
     * ArrayBuffer or any view of ArrayBuffer
     * anything that can be serialized to JSON
-* callback(err,data) : the function for receiving result returned from remote *Note: All binary data sent to remote will be received as an `Buffer`*
+* callback(err,data) : the function for receiving result returned from remote .
+If callback was not defined, this method will return a `Promise` for the result.
+        *Note: All binary data sent to remote will be received as an `Buffer`*
 * opt : an object contains following value
     * timeout : set the timeout for the request,defaults to 15000ms.